 donated today to the children of gaza

 Kerry Chavez Photography is more than a business—it’s a living, breathing cultural commitment.
-As I look to the future, my vision is anchored in one belief: storytelling is power.
-And we, as Latines of every shade, background, and journey, deserve to see ourselves reflected with dignity, beauty, and truth.
+Looking ahead, my vision is anchored in one belief: storytelling is power.
+We, as Latines of every shade, background, and journey, deserve to see ourselves reflected with dignity, beauty, and truth.

 My goal is to grow this work beyond photography.
 I’m building an intergenerational archive that honours the full spectrum of Latin identity—from light to dark skin, from Indigenous roots to Afro-Latin ancestry, from migrant hustle to first-generation pride.
 I want young people to see themselves in portraits that affirm who they are and where they come from—not just for today, but for generations to come.

-In a world that still questions our belonging, my camera remains a tool of protest, preservation, and pride.
-I’ll keep showing up for our community—on dance floors, in kitchens, at coming-of-age celebrations and quiet family moments—because these stories are history in real time.
+In a world that still questions our belonging, my camera—and the Expo—remain tools of preservation, pride, and connection.
+I’ll keep showing up for our community—on dance floors, in kitchens, at coming-of-age celebrations, and quiet family moments—because these stories are history in real time.

 The future of Kerry Chavez Photography isn’t just about capturing a day.
 It’s about uplifting the voices, colours, and traditions that shape the rich, complex fabric of Latin culture—because we are not a single story.
 We never were.